Out of 15,684 evaluation forms, 96.54% said “Yes, I would recommend White Paper to a colleague

 Richard is "the guru on freezing orders," "the first point of call for any civil fraud claim," "combining legal knowledge with excellent strategic thinking."
 He is author of ‘International Asset Chasing and Tracing’.

-How has Ablyazov litigation changed existing thinking on damages for contempt of court by agents and sub-agents?
+How has Ablyazov litigation changed existing thinking on contempt, damages and privilege?

 How can you expect the judges to react?